 Home remedies for flies on horses include applying essential oils such as Apple cider vinegar, Pine-Sol, or Peppermint oil.
 These essential oils have powerful anti-insect properties and are highly effective in controlling and repelling horse flies.
 Using one of these oils on your horse will help you keep them away for good.
-Listed below are a few of the best.
+Listed below are a few of the best on how to keep flies off horses naturally.
 Try one of these remedies today and you’ll be glad you did!

 Apple cider vinegar